maptimeLA/sidewalk-mapping/README.md

 ### Why are we doing this?
 - To learn how to use the OMS iD Editor
-- To contribute to Phase I of the OpenSidewalks project which entails mapping the pedestrian transportation layer.
-The OpenSidewalk project consists of three mapping phases with each phase adding another layer to the pedestrian network.
+- To contribute to Phase I of the OpenSidewalks project by mapping the pedestrian transportation layer.
+The OpenSidewalks project consists of three mapping phases with each phase adding another layer to the pedestrian network.

 ### Features to be mapped and there associated tags
-Descriptions for pedesterian features and mapping geometry followed from the [OpenSidewalks (OS) Mapping Guide](https://sidewalks.washington.edu/2024/06/04/mapping-guide/).
+Descriptions for pedesterian features and mapping geometry taken from the [OpenSidewalks (OS) Mapping Guide](https://sidewalks.washington.edu/2024/06/04/mapping-guide/).

 |  Pedestrian Feature | Description | Tags |
 | :----: | ---- | ---- |